-Durable Medical Equipment and Orthotics and Prosthetic Devices such as wheelchairs, positive airway pressure and oral devices for the treatment of obstructive sleep apnea.
+Durable Medical Equipment and Orthotics and Prosthetic Devices such as wheelchairs and external insulin pumps.

 This list of services requiring prior approval may change periodically.
 To ensure your treatment or procedure is covered, call us at 808-948-6499 or visit our website at www.hmsa.com/federalplan.